mobiletoly/go-oversync/docs/documentation/api.md

 - follow-up requests in the same pull session must pass that value back as `target_bundle_seq`
 - if the provided checkpoint is older than the retained bundle floor, the server returns HTTP `409` with `error=history_pruned`
+- rows at or below the retained floor are outside the retained-history contract even if physical pruning has not deleted them yet

 Failure contract: